DataFire/Integrations/integrations/generated/amazonaws_lambda/README.md

 * Integer `integer`

 ### InvalidParameterValueException
 * InvalidParameterValueException `object`: One of the parameters in the request is invalid.
 For example, if you provided an IAM role for AWS Lambda to assume in the <code>CreateFunction</code> or the <code>UpdateFunctionConfiguration</code> API, that AWS Lambda is unable to assume you will get this exception.
-You will also get this exception if you have selected a deprecated runtime, such as Node v0.10.42.
   * Type [String](#string)
   * message [String](#string)